edu-python-course/libms-spec/spec.rst

 Admin site
 ==========

+Admin site provides the full control over the entire system.
 Only admins are permitted to use admin site.
-Librarians should use their dedicated views to perform operations.
+Librarians should use their dedicated views to perform operations, except special cases.
-Admin site provides the full control over the entire system.

 Authentication
 ==============